data-pup/sicp-exercises/1.1.7-square-root-by-newtons-method/README.md

 ## Solution Implementation (F#)

-I am using .NET Core to solve these problems.
+I am using F# on .NET Core to solve these problems.
 So, we will first use this command in order to create a new F# project.

 ```